therion23/KatanaHacking/USB.md

 - Length 1, Data 0x00 for off, anything else for on.
 This affects the currently selected profile only.

+#### Subcommand 0x15 - Set lighting pattern name

+- Data (after subcommand) is 0xNN for profile NN 0 thru 5, two bytes for length of name, and finally the name of the lighting pattern, where every character is followed by 0x00 (see 0x16 below).
+Strangely enough, it replies with an error (0x02), but it works just fine regardless.

 #### Subcommand 0x16 - Get lighting pattern name

 - Length 1, Data 0xNN for profile NN 0 thru 5.
 Returns Length, 0x16, 0xNN, length of string - twice, 0x00 and finally the name of the lighting pattern, where every character is followed by 0x00.
 So 'Test' would be `0x04 0x04 0x00 'T' 0x00 'e' 0x00 's' 0x00 't' 0x00`.
 Note that if a profile has lighting disabled, this function will return 'Lights Off' instead of the name of the stored pattern.